The deposit certificate

-The deposit certificate is a document that certifies the capital deposited when a company is incorporated.
+The deposit certificate is a document that certifies the cash contributions deposited when a company is incorporated.

 With Qonto you can get your certificate of deposit :

-• In digital format 💻 within 72 working hours (downloadable from your Qonto interface)
+• In digital format 💻 within 12 business hours (downloadable from your Qonto interface)

 • In paper format ✉️ within 5 working days to the personal address of the account owner